Patapom/GodComplex/Tests/TestHBIL/README.md

 You can read the details about the mathematical theory in the accompanying PDF paper: [2018 Mayaux - Horizon-Based Indirect Lighting (HBIL).pdf](2018%20Mayaux%20-%20Horizon-Based%20Indirect%20Lighting%20(HBIL).pdf).

+Below you can see what the technique can bring to the table, the little insets show what the direct lighting-only image should be instead:

 ![Head Poster](HeadPoster.jpg)